-Those that promote the meme of Irish perpetual hereditary chattel slavery use a variety of images entirely unrelated to indentured servitude to accompany their anti-history.
+Those that promote the myth of Irish perpetual hereditary chattel slavery in Colonial America use a variety of images entirely unrelated to indentured servitude to accompany their anti-history.
 I examined a selection of them.

 1. Sale of a Slave Girl in Rome by Jean-Léon Gérôme (1884)

-The most popular image to accompany the spurious “Irish: the Forgotten White Slaves” articles.
+The is the most common image that accompanies spurious “Irish: the Forgotten White Slaves” articles.
 It is cropped from a painting by Jean-Léon Gérôme.
-In this work, Gérôme imagined a scene in a Roman slave market…about two thousand years ago.
+In this work, Gérôme imagined a scene in a Roman slave market from about two thousand years ago.

 2. The “Redlegs” of Barbados